apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 1 - BaaS/README.md

  - Go back to the BaaS portal
  - While in the `hotels` collection, use the `GET` method to query for hotels in the city of `Burlingame`
  ```
- select name where city = 'Burlingame'
+ select * where city = 'Burlingame'
  ```
  ![Select App](./images/5_query_editor.png)
  - Run the query and review the results.
 You’ll notice that only those hotels with the city attribute matching `Burlingame` are returned.